seatable/seatable/Readme.md

 * Filters, sorts, charts and pivot tables to visualize and analyze data.
 * Scripts for automation or data analyzing

+Scalability

+* There is no limit of number of bases
+* In version 1.x, a single table in a base should have no more than 200K rows.
+* Starting from 2.0 version, old rows in a large table will be archived automatically, a single table can contain tens of millions rows.

 ## History

 SeaTable is originally built by the Seafile team (https://github.com/haiwen/seafile).
 The idea was to add online collaboration table feature to Seafile.
 Later it involved into a separate project.
 The business is now moved to SeaTable GmbH.